 \section{Introduction}

-An airbone hyperspectral imaging sensor is capable of simultaneously acquiring the same spatial scene in a contiguous and multiple narrow (0.01 - 0.02 $\mu$m) spectral wavelength (color) bands \cite{Shaw02, manolakis2003hyperspectral, manolakis_lockwood_cooley_2016}.
-When all the spectral bands are stacked together, the resulting hyperspectral image (HSI) is a three dimensional data cube; each ``pixel'' in the HSI is a $p$-dimensional vector, $\mathbf{x}\in\mathbb{R}^p$, where $p$ stands for the total number of spectral bands. \\ The HSI usually contains both pure and mixed pixels.
+An airborne hyperspectral imaging sensor is capable of simultaneously acquiring the same spatial scene in a contiguous and multiple narrow (0.01 - 0.02 $\mu$m) spectral wavelength (color) bands \cite{Shaw02, manolakis2003hyperspectral, manolakis_lockwood_cooley_2016, 7564440, ZHANG20153102}.
+When all the spectral bands are stacked together, the result is a hyperspectral image (HSI) whose crosssection is a function of the spatial coordinates and its depth is a function of wavelength.
+Hence, an HSI is a 3-D data cube having two spatial dimensions and one spectral dimension.
+Each band of the HSI corresponds to an image of the surface covered by the field of view of the hyperspectral sensor; whereas each ``pixel'' in the HSI is a $p$-dimensional vector, $\mathbf{x}\in\mathbb{R}^p$ ($p$ stands for the total number of spectral bands), consisting of a spectrum characterizing the materials within the pixel.
+The HSI usually contains both pure and mixed pixels.
 A pure pixel contains only one single material, whereas a mixed pixel contains multiple materials, with its spectral signature representing the aggregate of all the materials in the corresponding spatial location.
-The latter situation often arises because hyperspectral images are collected hundred to thousands of meters away from an object, so that the object becomes smaller than the size of a pixel.
-Other scenarios might involve for example a military target hidden under foliage or covered with camouflage material.
+The latter situation often arises because HSIs are collected hundreds to thousands of meters away from an object so that the object becomes smaller than the size of a pixel.
+Other scenarios might involve, for example, a military target hidden under foliage or covered with camouflage material.